liftoff-app/liftoff/README.md

-# ⚠️ THIS PROJECT IS IN NOT MAINTAINED ANYMORE ⚠️
+# ⚠️ THIS PROJECT IS NOT MAINTAINED ANYMORE ⚠️

 This project has been officially dropped due to lack of interest and political differences.
 If anyone is interested in continuing developement, feel free to fork it.
+For any questions you can message [krawieck](https://matrix.to/#/@krawieck:matrix.org) (who was responsible for the flutter app) or [shilangyu](https://matrix.to/#/@shilangyu:matrix.org) (who was responsible for lemmy_api_client).

 ---